Canon 10D vs Fujifilm X20

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 10D and the Fujifilm X20?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 10D and the Fujifilm X20 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon 10D and the Fujifilm X20 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 10D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is considerably smaller (49 percent) than the Canon 10D.
 In this context, it is worth noting that neither the 10D nor the X20 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X20 has a lens built in, whereas the 10D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 10D and their specifications in the Canon EF Lens Catalog.